Inference Scaling for Long-Context Retrieval Augmented Generation: RAG Performance and Inference Computation Scale

 We report the optimal performance $P^*(L_{\text{max}})$ for different inference strategies in \Cref{tab:main}, where we identify the optimal inference parameters for each computation budget $L_{\text{max}}$.
 Some variants are omitted for certain $L_{\text{max}}$ because they do not scale to the corresponding context length.
 For example, the prompt for zero-shot QA cannot be increased, while the number of in-context examples for many-shot QA is capped at $2^8$, so neither scales to $L_{\text{max}} =$ 32k.
 Similarly, RAG does not scale to $L_{\text{max}}$ larger than 128k, and \icl is limited by the LLM's context window limit of 1M.

 Unlike QA and RAG baselines, the performance of \icl and \iter consistently increase as we expand the maximum effective context length.
 More specifically, we observe: (1)~\emph{\icl and \iter scale better than baselines.} Baselines like many-shot QA peak at 16k tokens, while RAG improves until 128k, after which performance plateaus.
 In comparison, \icl and \iter can find optimal configurations to more effectively utilize test-time compute, exhibiting superior performance and scaling properties.
 Performance of \icl consistently improves until 1M tokens, while \iter further enhances RAG performance with 5M tokens of computation budget by iteratively calling LLMs.
-(2)~\emph{\icl excels with shorter maximum lengths, while \iter scales more effectively with longer effective context length.} At 16k and 32k, \icl typically delivers the best performance, while at 128k and beyond, \iter achieves superior results overall, highlighting the effectiveness of inference scaling with iterative retrieval and generation.
-These results suggest that increasing $L_{\text{max}}$ is beneficial for RAG performance, with \icl and \iter strategies each excelling at different scales.
+(2)~\emph{\icl excels with shorter maximum lengths, while \iter scales more effectively with longer effective context length.} At 16k and 32k, \icl typically delivers the best performance, while at 128k and beyond, \iter achieves superior results overall, highlighting the effectiveness of iterative retrieval and generation.
+These results suggest that increasing $L_{\text{max}}$ is beneficial for RAG, with \icl and \iter strategies each excelling at different scales.

-To analyze the performance changes with different effective context lengths, we plot the performance of all configurations across datasets in \Cref{fig:perf_vs_length_all}.
+To analyze RAG performance with different effective context lengths, we plot the performance of all configurations across datasets in \Cref{fig:perf_vs_length_all}.
 Similar to \Cref{fig:perf_vs_length}, we visualize \icl and \iter and highlight the optimal performance $P^*(L_{\text{max}})$ for different selections of $L_{\text{max}}$.
 The fitting results are shown as grey dashed lines.
 We provide additional dataset-specific results in \Cref{sec:additional_scaling_results}.